foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 |emsk|
 *******

-About the brief introduction of |emsk|, please refer to `embARC OSP Documentation <http://embarc.org/embarc_osp/doc/build/html/board/emsk.html>`__
+About the brief introduction of |emsk|, see to `embARC OSP Documentation <http://embarc.org/embarc_osp/doc/build/html/board/emsk.html>`__

-There are LEDs, DIP switches and buttons on |emsk|, this lab will show how to program the GPIO to control these on-board peripherals of |emsk|.
+There are LEDs, DIP switches, and buttons on |emsk|, this lab shows how to program the GPIO to control these on-board peripherals of |emsk|.
 The code for this lab is located in ``embarc_osp/arc_labs/labs/lab5_emsk``.
 In the code, the on-board buttons and DIP switches' values are read, and whether LEDs are on or off depend on the value of the buttons and DIP switches.